felixjunghans/spectrum/README.md

    new `Steps` type gradients~~ (see flag `isAgressive`) & tweening `IntermediateGradient`s themselves.
 Offer options for tween "mode".
    Support tweening `AnimatedGradient`.
- - Provide options for `Color.generateComplements()` such that the "distance" in color-wheel degrees could be customized, etc.
+ - Provide options for `Color.complementary()` such that the "distance" in color-wheel degrees could be customized, etc.
  - New `Color` utilities.
  - Self-animating variety of `AnimatedGradient`, which currently requires an